-A major in Gender Studies will equip you with critical insight and flexible interdisciplinary research and writing skills that provide a complement to degrees in Arts and Social Sciences, Law, Psychology, Nursing and Medicine, preparing you for further research and assisting in enhancing career prospects in these fields and beyond.
-It will also give you the ability to comprehend diversity issues which is a key workplace competency.
-It equips you to become informed and engaged critical thinkers in relation to important contemporary cultural issues and everyday experiences related to gender, and encourages good writing skills.
-We train students in ethical scholarly conduct and appropriate techniques for engaging in critique.
+A major in Gender Studies will equip you with critical insight and flexible interdisciplinary research and writing skills that provide a complement not only to degrees in Arts and Social Sciences, but fields such as Law, Psychology, Nursing and Medicine.
+It can prepare you for further research and enhance careers in a range of fields by cultivating your ability to comprehend diversity issues, which is a key workplace competency today.
+It equips you to become well-informed thinkers able to engage with important contemporary cultural issues related to identity, and encourages good writing skills.
 Students will understand what cultural competence means in different contexts.
 (Students interested in engaging with cultural diversity in particular have the option of pursuing a minor in Diversity Studies, also coordinated by the Discipline of Gender and Cultural Studies).
-You will learn values of intellectual generosity and critical engagement through studying how power operates discursively.
+We train students in ethical scholarly conduct and appropriate techniques for engaging in critique while maintaining intellectual generosity by understanding the dynamics of identity and difference and how power operates discursively.

-Graduates with a major in Gender Studies generally go on to careers that require an understanding of gender and sexuality, especially but not only in the governmental and NGO sectors, in legal areas, education and in media and communications.
-Gender Studies complements other majors in Arts and Social Sciences and degrees in Law, Psychology, Social Work, Education, and Health.
+Graduates with a major in Gender Studies generally go on to careers that benefit from an understanding of gender and sexuality, especially but not only in the governmental and NGO sectors, in legal areas, education, health, social work and roles in the culture, media and communications sector.

 The Gender Studies major and minor requirements are listed in the Gender Studies unit of study table.

 Requirements and units of study for advanced coursework can be found on the advanced coursework units of study page.